shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

--   The effects seen from the diminishing lift and the attribution windows are based on many assumptions, including the distribution of days from entering into the experiment to conerting, and the rate/distribution of diminishing effect over time.
+-   The effects seen from the diminishing lift and the attribution windows are based on many assumptions, including the distribution of days from entering into the experiment to converting, and the rate/distribution of diminishing effect over time.
 There is also random variation in the simulation.
 It's possible that in other cases, other types of random variation will not pick up the same